LibrariesHacked/schema-librarydata/docs/index.md

 ### Library open data

-This documentation details a draft specification for a core dataset for public library open data.
+This documentation details a specification for a core dataset for library open data.

 > The core dataset is intended to be a series of data which all library services will collect, use and publish to help inform and improve local library service delivery
 - [DCMS Libraries Blog](https://dcmslibraries.blog.gov.uk/2019/09/06/libraries-and-open-data/)